 Oklahoma Drops Some Claims To 'Refocus' Lawsuit Against Opioid Makers

-A week after winning a $270 million settlement with Purdue Pharma, Oklahoma is dropping a laundry list of civil claims against drug firms at the center of the national opioid epidemic.
+A week after winning a $270 million settlement against Purdue Pharma, Oklahoma is dropping a laundry list of civil claims against drug firms at the center of the national opioid epidemic.
 Attorney General Mike Hunter said the move would "refocus" the lawsuit slated to go to trial May 28.

 Hunter's suit still accuses firms including Johnson & Johnson, Allergan, and Teva Pharmaceuticals USA of contributing to a costly addiction crisis through aggressive marketing and sale of prescription opioid pain medications.